Optimization of factorization scale in QED Drell-Yan-like processes: Conclusions

 \section{Conclusions}

 We considered various options for choosing the factorization scale for the correction to the process $e^+e^- \rightarrow \gamma^*/Z^*$ process.
 Having examined known complete results in the $\mathcal{O}(\alpha)$ and $\mathcal{O}(\alpha^2)$ orders, we conclude that in this process, high values of the factorization scale of the order of the initial center-of-mass energy $\mu_F\approx \sqrt{s}$ or $\mu_F\approx \sqrt{s/e}$ are preferable.
 This choice is in accord with the prescription provided by the fastest apparent convergence method.
-Application of the principle of minimal sensitivity strictly favors $\mu_F = \sqrt{s}$ which is a reasonable choice but not optimal for all possible experimental situations.
+Application of the principle of minimal sensitivity favors large $\mu_F \sim \sqrt{s}$ which is a reasonable choice but not optimal for all possible experimental situations.
 The conventional scale setting scheme favors $\mu_F=\sqrt{zs}$ which is the momentum (energy) transfer in the hard subprocess.
-This scale choice completely fails in the leading logarithmic approximation, but works quite well in NLO for the considered beam energies.
+This scale choice completely fails in the leading logarithmic approximation, but works quite well in NLL for the considered beam energies.
 It should also be noted that the BLM and PMC prescriptions are not applicable in our case since we have the bulk of scale dependence coming not from running coupling constant but from anomalous dimensions.

 We also verified the validity of the standard scale uncertainty estimation procedure by varying it by a factor of 2.
-We found that the procedure provides reasonable numerical estimates for most setups, with the exception of the crucial case of radiative return to a resonance or just to lower energy of the hard subprocess.
+We found that the procedure provides reasonable numerical estimates for most setups, except for the crucial case of radiative return to a resonance or just to lower energy of the hard subprocess.
 In the latter case, the standard method greatly underestimates the uncertainty.

 Our results are relevant for constructing an advanced treatment of higher-order QED corrections for electron-positron annihilation processes studied at current and future colliders.
 Our study was conducted for the case of pure QED, but the latter can be viewed as an Abelian reduction of the Drell-Yan process in QCD, where the issue of scale dependence is also quite important.
-Therefore, some of the presented insights on scale dependence may also be relevant for QCD.
+Therefore, some of the presented insights on scale dependence may also be relevant for QCD, in particular, for description of Drell-Yan-like processes at LHC.